RedAngel121/NytePack/README.md

   - Investigate https://www.curseforge.com/minecraft/mc-mods/nullscape
   - Investigate https://www.curseforge.com/minecraft/mc-mods/unusual-end
   - Investigate https://www.curseforge.com/minecraft/mc-mods/endless-biomes
+- From what I can tell, we are missing Agricraft+lib, DynTrees with Dyn+ and pams compat, Geolosys, IE, IP, and a Finite Water mod for the 1.20.1 update
 6. == OPTIONAL: ==
 - [Stargate Journey](https://www.curseforge.com/minecraft/mc-mods/sgjourney)
   - Already got a KubeJS setup for [MoreGates](https://www.curseforge.com/minecraft/mc-addons/more-stargates), but still check for updates on this.